Blood Beach: Plot

 Searching for the unknown creature's home, Harry ventures to an abandoned section of the pier and finds an access tunnel leading to an underground storage facility.
 After finding nothing, he leaves the tunnel, not noticing a movement in a collapsed section of the wall.
 Harry and Catherine go out to a nightclub, where they try to rekindle their romance.
 Meanwhile, a man with a metal detector is walking under the pier looking for metal objects when he is attacked and pulled under the sand by the still-unseen creature.
 The man's wife, Mrs. Hench, reports him missing.
 The next day, Royko and Piantadosi find Mr. Hench emerging from a sewer manhole in a Venice street after escaping from the creature's lair, but he is in a state of shock after being horribly mangled and cannot explain what happened to him.

 Hoagy is the next victim, after he visits the pier to try to persuade Mrs. Selden to leave the area.
 He, too, is pulled under the sand by the underground creature while she watches stoically.

 Having been told by Harry about the access tunnel, Catherine visits the storage facility under the pier to look around just as Harry brings Piantadosi with him to investigate.
 They find all 16 of the creature's partially-eaten victims, including Ruth's severed head, parts of Marie's body and Hoagy's fresh corpse.
 Captain Pearson arrives with the police, who remove all of the bodies.
 Pearson orders the officers to use a backhoe and equipment to track the monster down.
 Increased attention from the local news media lead the police to attempt to kill the creature as quickly as possible and Pearson orders the installation of motion detectors, heat-sensing cameras and explosives.

 That evening, the huge creature emerges from the sand and is caught on camera; it resembles a worm-like Venus flytrap.
 Without hesitation, Royko activates the detonator and the creature is blown to pieces.
 Dr. Dimitrios points out that they still do not know anything about the monster's origins or abilities.
 Since it resembled a giant worm, and some worms have the capability to regenerate, Dimitrios wonders what will happen to "each piece".

 The next morning, Harry leaves with Catherine to drive her home to San Francisco while the beach reopens to the public, now that the subterranean creature is dead.
-In the final scene over the end credits, as the beach becomes crowded again, new small sinkholes begin to appear unnoticed by most all over the sand, implying that Dr. Dimitrios was correct in his theory that the creature has the ability to regenerate from its severed pieces.
+In the final scene over the end credits, as the beach becomes crowded again, new small sinkholes begin to appear unnoticed by most all over the sand, implying that Dr. Dimitrios was correct in his theory that the creature has the ability to regenerate from severed pieces.